The Soviet Superpower

 The Soviet Soldier

 To the right is a picture of a Soviet soldier of the era.
-The M-43 pattern uniform has been replaced by the M69 pattern.
+As you can see the M-43 pattern uniform has been replaced by the M69 pattern.
 He also wears his piloitka under one of the shoulder loops for rank boards - this was usually frowned upon by officers as being too much like Western armies.

 Women in the Military